remnantsofred/js_project/README.md

 - `Webpack` to bundle and transpile the source JavaScript code
 - `npm` to manage project dependencies

-## Original Implementation Timeline (12/02/2022 - 12/08/2022)

-- Friday:
-  - set up project skeleton and classes
-  - compile list of needed assets overall and per mini-game
-  - source assets

-- Saturday:
-  - Render the game screen and be able to switch backgrounds
-  - write the logic for 3 mini-games

-- Sunday:
-  - Render the remaining game assets
-  - Work on animation where needed

-- Monday:
-  - Address any bugs
-  - Finish

-- Tuesday:
-  - Webpage styling and polishing

-- Wednesday:
-  - Final tweaks and improvements
-  - Update README

-- Thursday
-  - Deploy to Github pages

 ## To-dos
 - Fix the pause -> speeding up levels bug